weltling/convey/README.md

 ## Prerequisities

-- Download or install the the vmlinux to your local machine.
+- Download the unstripped vmlinux to your local machine, or
+- Download the vmlinux and the debug symbols.
 - Download the kernel sources corresponding to the given kernel build.

 ## On host, create a PTY mapping to the VM named pipe